 Helping faith communities welcome people leaving prison

-Emily comes to us fresh from having worked in the development and humanitarian sectors for 9 years, supporting staff, partners and communities of different faiths overseas.
+Emily Green is The Welcome Directory's Project Manager.
+Emily joins us having spent 9 years in the development and humanitarian sectors, supporting staff, partners and communities of different faiths overseas.
 She has experience leading a global team, project managing the logistics operations and building capacity for the geographical portfolios for which she was responsible at Tearfund.
-More recently, this included procurement proposals and budgets with institutional donors in response to the pandemic.
+In response to the pandemic, this included procurement proposals and budgets with institutional donors.

 Emily has served a local church-based homelessness project in a voluntary capacity and is passionate about positively impacting and engaging communities on issues of social justice.
-She is clearly excited to be joining us, developing a team that strives to mobilise faith communities to grow as agents of transformation for people leaving prison with faith.
+She is excited to lead a team that strives to mobilise faith communities to grow as agents of transformation for people leaving prison with faith.

 On a personal note, Emily enjoys singing, playing the guitar, cycling and baking anything sweet!